V01D-NULL/limine-terminal-port/README.md

 Please let us know if any issues arise, thank you!

 ## Features
-* Almost every feature that Limine terminal has is supported
+* Every feature that Limine terminal has is supported
 * Multiple terminals support

 ## Limitations
-* Currently only background loading is unsupported (broken)
 * Text mode should work but it's untested

 ## Usage